mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 based on incoming requests or other information available.

 !!! warning "Using store-aware context in components"
-    Although MACH composer provides a data structure for managing your configuration in different contexts, it is the responsibility of the component itself to parse this data structure correctly, and apply the right configuration in the right context.
+    Although MACH Composer provides a data structure for managing your configuration in different contexts, it is the responsibility of the component itself to parse this data structure correctly, and apply the right configuration in the right context.